dsoto/GHTC-2014/paper/paper.md

 - Net avoided energy expenditure
     - as percentage of energy
     - as percentage of income
+- Energy and energy efficiency decisions in the US follow similar logic

 ## Quantify costs and benefits
 - Monthly/daily financing